 $20.00 – $85.00

-Barbara Villiers-Perhaps the all time favorite mistress of Charles II, she was no gutter snipe but born into a noble family which lost it all after the execution of Charles I. As they backed Charles II and his Restoration of the monarchy and were thrilled when then-married Barbara took up with His Majesty.
+Barbara Villiers: Perhaps the all-time favorite mistress of Charles II, she was no gutter snipe but was born into a noble family that lost it all after the execution of Charles I. Her family backed Charles II and his Restoration of the monarchy and were thrilled when then-married Barbara took up with His Majesty.

-It might shock you to know that royal mistresses also took lovers and the king knew all about them.
-Barbara took up with others but always knew that keeping things dignified was what you did.
+Shockingly, royal mistresses also took lovers, and the king knew all about them.
+Barbara took up with others but always knew that keeping things dignified and under wraps was required.

-Barbara was the king’s lover for 25 years until the day that it was made illegal for Catholics to hold office in England.
-As she was the Lady of the Bedchamber she had to step down and was asked by the king to retreat from London and live quietly.
-Maybe her beauty had run its course, maybe she had made the king tired of her, maybe her many enemies had whispered the right thing into the king’s ear but by this time it was done.
+Barbara was the king's lover for 25 years until it was made illegal for Catholics to hold office in England.
+As the Lady of the Bedchamber, she had to step down and was asked by the king to retreat from London and live quietly.
+Maybe her beauty had run its course, maybe she had made the king tired of her, maybe her many enemies had whispered the right thing into the king's ear, but by this time, it was done.

-Barbara managed to stay away for several year but finally wormed her way back into the king’s good graces.
-Upon the death of Charles she married one last time but it was an unhappy union.
+Barbara managed to stay away for several years but finally wormed her way back into the king's good graces.
+Upon the death of Charles, she married one last time, but it was an unhappy union.

 Resinous, fruity, refreshing.